 Taught modules 20 credits each, nominally equivalent to 200 hours of student learning.
 Most modules consist of ten 2 hour remote access lectures with 12 multiple choice questions (MCQs) and a module coursework assignment such as 5 case records including reflection, or a 3000 word essay or literature review related to the module.
 There are two study periods per year to complete taught modules; 1st October -31st January and 1st March - 30th June.
 Module results are ratified at Examination Boards held shortly after the end of each study period.

-The research project is a major component of the doctorate, supervised by members of the Optometry Subject Group academic staff.
-Students will develop their research proposals based upon their own clinical interests.
+The research project is the major component of the doctorate, supervised by members of the Optometry Subject Group academic staff.
+Students will develop their research proposals based upon their own clinical interests, or may opt to select a project nominated by an Aston academic.
 Because this is a distance-learning programme, the research is not normally carried out on the University campus, and it is essential that the student has access to the facilities and resources needed to carry out the research, usually in the student's place of work.
-The research project fee is £7,530, payable in 3 instalments of £2,510.

 The Doctor of Optometry programme is aimed at practising optometrists, who will complete case records where required for taught module coursework, and will undertake a practice- based research project.
 The Doctor of Ophthalmic Science programme is for eye care professionals who may not be practising optometrists, e.g. medics/ orthoptists/ product designers; these students may complete scientific essays to fulfil the coursework requirements, and undertake a non-clinical research project.